Edarke/190_Final/README.md

 To visualize the algorithm, the map is color-coded (red squares represent high elevations, and blue squares represent low elevations).
-Traveling uphil costs a significant amount of fueld, whereas traveling on flat or downhill paths costs relatively little.
+Traveling uphil costs a significant amount of fuel, whereas traveling on flat or downhill paths costs relatively little.